MicrosoftDocs/memdocs/memdocs/configmgr/osd/understand/task-sequence-steps.md

 - If you want the task sequence to refresh the device and then immediately start OOBE for Autopilot, leave this option off.

-- Enable this option to shutdown the device after imaging.
+- Enable this option to shut down the device after imaging.
 Then you can deliver the device to a user, who starts OOBE with Autopilot when they turn it on for the first time.